carpentries-incubator/ml4bio-workshop/src/README.md

 If the `ml4bio` environment does not exist, the batch file creates it and installs the required Python packages.

 `ml4bio_conda.sh` is a bash shell script for Linux and Mac OS, but it has not been tested.

+## Third party materials
+The icons in the `icons` directory were downloaded from http://thenounproject.com under the Creative Commons license.
+Instructions on how to give credit to the creators: [link](https://thenounproject.zendesk.com/hc/en-us/articles/200509928-How-do-I-give-creators-credit-in-my-work-)

+Add this attribution where appropriate:
+Created by sachin modgekar from Noun Project.